COMQ: A Backpropagation-Free Algorithm for Post-Training Quantization: Related Works

 Some initiatives have been undertaken to develop backpropagation-free algorithms for weight quantization.
-OBC \cite{frantar2022optimal} adapts the Optimal Brain Surgeon framework to the setting of layer-wise PTQ.
+OBC \cite{frantar2022optimal}, also known as OPTQ \cite{frantar2022gptq} for quantizing large language models (LLMs), adapts the Optimal Brain Surgeon framework to the setting of layer-wise PTQ.
 OBC quantizes one weight using an analytical formula at a time and updates all remaining weights after each step.
 Compared with OBC, our proposed COMQ method is simpler because it only updates one parameter in each step and keeps the others untouched.
 Additionally, unlike OBC, COMQ does not require inverting the Hessian matrix of the layer-wise squared error in quantizing the weight.
 Zhang et al. \cite{zhang2023post} introduced GPFQ to efficiently learn layer-wise bit-codes sequentially, assuming that the floating scaling factors are already learned.
 In its practical implementation, determining the appropriate scalars requires a trial-and-error process.
+In parallel to our research, Behdin et al. explored a cyclic coordinate descent approach, QuantEease \cite{behdin2023quantease}, for PTQ.
+While their work focuses on LLMs, our research targets ViTs with a different algorithmic implementation.
+Specifically, we propose a greedy update order and introduce learnable scaling factors, which we believe offer unique benefits in terms of performance.

 Developing tailored PTQ methods for ViTs while maintaining good performance poses a significant challenge and has garnered considerable attention \cite{yuan2021ptq4vit,ding2022towards,li2023repq,lin2021fq}.
 For examples, PTQ4ViT \cite{yuan2021ptq4vit} proposes twin uniform quantization to cope with the unbalanced distributions of activation values and a Hessianguided metric to search for scaling factors.
 APQ-ViT \cite{ding2022towards} proposes a calibration scheme that perceives the overall quantization disturbance block-wise.
 FQ-ViT \cite{lin2021fq} introduces Powers-of-Two scale and Log-Int-Softmax quantizers for the activation quantization.
 RepQ-ViT \cite{li2023repq} proposes scale reparameterization methods for post-LayerNorm and post-Softmax activations, and improves the accuracy of 4-bit PTQ of ViTs to a usable level.
 More recently, PTQ methods have also been applied to the emerging diffusion models \cite{he2024ptqd,shang2023post} and large language models \cite{xiao2023smoothquant,frantar2022gptq}.